What Is an English Degree Like in the US?

 7. Quantitative reasoning

-Students in the English literature program at UIC must complete 78-84 credits in general education classes and related electives out of the required 120 credits to graduate.
+Students at UIC must complete 78-84 credits in general education classes and related electives out of the required 120 credits to graduate.
 The remaining 40 or so credits are dedicated to core English requirements, English electives, and concentration or specialization requirements.
 Concentration or specialization requirements are classes in the area of literature on which students wish to focus their studies.

 Some of the core English class courses required at most universities in the United States include: